Vanguard FTSE Developed Markets ETF (NYSEARCA:VEA) Shares Sold by Ronald Blue Trust Inc.

-Ronald Blue Trust Inc. cut its position in Vanguard FTSE Developed Markets ETF (NYSEARCA:VEA – Get Rating) by 6.2% during the fourth quarter, Holdings Channel reports.
-The firm owned 28,820 shares of the company’s stock after selling 1,906 shares during the period.
-Ronald Blue Trust Inc.’s holdings in Vanguard FTSE Developed Markets ETF were worth $1,048,000 as of its most recent filing with the SEC.
+Ronald Blue Trust Inc. decreased its stake in Vanguard FTSE Developed Markets ETF (NYSEARCA:VEA – Get Rating) by 6.2% during the fourth quarter, Holdings Channel reports.
+The institutional investor owned 28,820 shares of the company’s stock after selling 1,906 shares during the quarter.
+Ronald Blue Trust Inc.’s holdings in Vanguard FTSE Developed Markets ETF were worth $1,048,000 as of its most recent filing with the Securities & Exchange Commission.

 A number of other hedge funds have also recently modified their holdings of VEA.
 Cantor Fitzgerald Investment Advisor L.P boosted its stake in shares of Vanguard FTSE Developed Markets ETF by 1.1% in the first quarter.
 Cantor Fitzgerald Investment Advisor L.P now owns 1,002,770 shares of the company’s stock worth $48,163,000 after buying an additional 11,011 shares during the last quarter.
 Ironwood Wealth Management LLC. boosted its stake in shares of Vanguard FTSE Developed Markets ETF by 70.3% in the first quarter.
 Ironwood Wealth Management LLC. now owns 26,321 shares of the company’s stock worth $1,264,000 after buying an additional 10,861 shares during the last quarter.
 Mirae Asset Global Investments Co.
 Ltd. boosted its stake in shares of Vanguard FTSE Developed Markets ETF by 3.0% in the first quarter.
 Mirae Asset Global Investments Co.
 Ltd. now owns 5,186,505 shares of the company’s stock worth $249,108,000 after buying an additional 152,648 shares during the last quarter.
 MAS Advisors LLC boosted its stake in shares of Vanguard FTSE Developed Markets ETF by 13.7% in the first quarter.
 MAS Advisors LLC now owns 44,656 shares of the company’s stock worth $2,178,000 after buying an additional 5,372 shares during the last quarter.
 Finally, Canada Pension Plan Investment Board purchased a new stake in shares of Vanguard FTSE Developed Markets ETF in the first quarter worth about $6,004,000.